 Now here is a graph of auto sales divided by (i.e. deflated by) the CPI.
 Note that much (though not all) of the upward trend has been removed, accentuating the seasonal and cyclical components of the data.
 The recessionary periods in the mid-1970's, early 1980's, and early 1990's are especially evident:

-Notice that to perform the inflation adjustment in Statgraphics, you merely have to type the expression AUTOSALE/CPI as the input variable (assuming that AUTOSALE and CPI are pre-existing variables).
+To perform the inflation adjustment in Statgraphics, you merely have to type the expression AUTOSALE/CPI as the input variable (assuming that AUTOSALE and CPI are pre-existing variables).
 If you wanted to perform the same calculation on a spreadsheet, it would look like this:

-When looking at descriptions of time series in Economagic or other data sources, the identifier "$" or "dollars" means the series is in nominal dollars (i.e., not inflation-adjusted).
+When looking at descriptions of time series obtained from government or commercial data sources, the identifier "$" or "dollars" means the series is in nominal dollars (i.e., not inflation-adjusted).
 An identifier such as "1990 dollars" or "1990 $" means that the series is in constant (inflation-adjusted) dollars, with 1990 taken as the reference point.
 For modeling purposes, the choice of a reference point doesn't matter, since changing the reference point merely multiplies or divides the whole series by a constant.
 To move the reference point to a different base year, you would just divide the whole price index series by the current value of the index at the desired reference date.
 However, the parameters of a model are easier to interpret if the same reference point is used for all inflation adjustments.
 The thing you wish to avoid at all costs is having some variables which are inflation adjusted and others which aren't: this will introduce apparent nonlinear relationships which are merely artifacts of inconsistent units.

 The following spreadsheet illustrates how you could adjust the auto sales series to 1970 dollars instead of 1990 dollars.
 First, the CPI series is divided through by its original value in January 1970, to obtain a new consumer price index series called CPI70 in which the 1970 value is equal to 1.0.
 Then the auto sales series is divided by the CPI70 index: